In this segment, We are going to show you how to install “NextCloud on Raspberry Pi using Docker“

 - Navigate to Interfacing Options and press Enter.

-- Select SSH and enable it by pressing the Enter.
+- After that, we need to select SSH and enable it by pressing the Enter.

 sudo systemctl enable ssh sudo systemctl start ssh